Home / Coffee Knowledge / Best espresso grinders for home – the XL test

 The espresso grinder blind tasting

-To reassess the top nine espresso grinders from the test series, we conducted a blind tasting.
-We invited four of our most experienced coffee sensory experts to participate.
+To further challenge the top 9 espresso grinders from the test series, a blind tasting was conducted.
+We invited four of our most experienced coffee sensory experts for this.

-Michel Aeschbacher is a Q-grader, coffee trainer, and Swiss Vice Barista Champion.
-Felix Hohlmann is a multiple Swiss and German Vice Barista Champion, Brewers Cup Vice Champion, and Aeropress Champion.
-Philipp Schallberger is a two-time Swiss Barista Champion and a World Barista Championship semifinalist.
-He has been a WBC judge and Q-grader for many years.
-Benjamin Hohlmann is an Arabica and Robusta Q-grader, was a German Cup Tasting Champion, and a Swiss Brewers Cup Champion.
+Michel Aeschbacher is a Q-Grader, coffee trainer, and Vice-Barista Champion in Switzerland.
+Felix Hohlmann is a multiple Swiss and German Vice-Barista Champion, Brewers Cup Vice-Champion, and Aeropress Champion.
+Philipp Schallberger is a two-time Swiss Barista Champion and semi-finalist at the World Barista Championship.
+He was a WBC judge and Q-Grader for many years.
+Benjamin Hohlmann is an Arabica and Robusta Q-Grader, was German Cup Tasting Champion and Swiss Brewers Cup Champion.

-Together with David Wistorf (himself a Brewers Cup runner-up and third in Switzerland), we each tuned one or two espresso grinders to the best possible espresso recipe for each grinder.
-We opted for individual recipes because not all grinders reach their peak with the same recipe.
+Together with David Wistorf (himself a Brewers Cup runner-up and third in Switzerland), each set one to two espresso grinders to the best possible espresso recipe for each grinder.
+We opted for individual recipes because not all grinders peak with the same recipe.

-The results for each grinder should therefore be viewed in conjunction with the barista's recipe.
-It also showed that the 20-minute time factor for setting up a grinder benefited some espresso grinders.
+The result for each grinder must therefore be seen in conjunction with the barista's recipe.
+It also became clear that the time factor of 20 minutes for adjusting a grinder benefited some espresso grinders.

 The espresso roasts and coffees tasted

-Tasting took place over two days with two different espresso roasts.
+Tasting was conducted over two days with two different espresso roasts.

-Apas , a medium-roast espresso from Brazil, was chosen.
-The coffee was prepared as a natural espresso.
-We use Apas as our standard espresso in our courses.
-It's nutty and chocolatey and quite forgiving when it comes to adjustments.
+Apas was chosen as a medium roast espresso from Brazil.
+The coffee was processed as natural.
+We use Apas as a standard espresso in our courses.
+It is nutty and chocolatey and is very forgiving when adjusting.

 Doña Margarita is a complex espresso from our own farm in Nicaragua.
-The coffee is grown on Finca Santa Rita, fermented in cherry barrels in a cold room, and then dried as a natural.
+The coffee is grown at Finca Santa Rita, fermented in cherries in a cold room, and then dried naturally.
 The coffee tastes of ripe cherries, has a heavy chocolate note, and is reminiscent of tropical fruits.
-This lighter roast requires careful adjustment to ensure balance and reveal its complexity.
+This lighter roast must be well-adjusted to be balanced and to bring out its complexity.

 The final result of the tasting